Phone: (866) 282-7259

 Q: Are there any assistantships, scholarships or other types of financial aid available?

-A: We have several forms of financial support available for MFA students:
+A: We have several forms of financial support available for MFA and MS in Emergent Media students:

-To be considered for these opportunities, please designate so on your application, and apply as early as possible.
+To be considered for these opportunities, please indicate so on your application, and apply as early as possible.

-Q: What kinds of jobs can I get with an MFA in Emergent Media?
+Q: What kinds of jobs can I get with an MFA or MS in Emergent Media?

 Q: Am I required to bring/use my own computer?

 A: Yes.
-While we have excellent facilities to support a wide variety of work in emergent media, we feel it is vitally important for all MFA students to start the program with their own portable computer and appropriate software (contact John Banks, Program Director for more information: email@example.com).
+While we have excellent facilities to support a wide variety of work in emergent media, it is vitally important for all students to start the program with their own portable computer and appropriate software (contact Robin Perlah, Program Director for more information: firstname.lastname@example.org). .

-Q: Is Champlain housing available to MFA students?
+Q: Is Champlain housing available for MFA and MS in Emergent Media students?

-Q: Where will I be doing most of my coursework and team project work?
+Q: As an Emergent Media graduate student, where will I be doing most of my coursework and team project work?

-A: Most of the coursework and team project work will take place at the Emergent Media Center and throughout Champlain's Miller Center building at the Lakeside campus at 175 Lakeside Avenue in Burlington.
-Some selected courses are offered on the main campus or online.
+A: Most coursework and team project work will take place at the Emergent Media Center and throughout Champlain's Miller Center building at the Lakeside campus at 175 Lakeside Avenue in Burlington.
+Some courses are offered on the main campus.

 Q: With the emphasis on collaborative projects, will I be able to work on my personal projects?

 A: Yes!
-In particular, the two Senior Thesis courses are geared toward expanding, building and refining your personal project ideas.
-Within the structure of the degree, you may either build these independently or assemble a team to help you reach your goals.
+In particular, the two Senior Thesis courses in the MFA program are geared toward expanding, building and refining your personal project ideas.
+Within the structure of the degree, you may build these independently or assemble a team to help you reach your goals.

-Q: What is the Analysis document and why do you require it instead of a traditional portfolio?
+Q: What is the Project Analysis document that is required for my application and why do you require it instead of a traditional portfolio?

-Q: Is the MFA program in Emergent Media accredited?
+Q: Are the MFA and MS in Emergent Media programs accredited?

-A: Champlain College is accredited by the Vermont State Board of Education and by the New England Association of Schools and Colleges (NEASC).
-NEASC has accredited the Master of Fine Arts in Emergent Media program.
-You may visit the association on the Web at www.neasc.org.
+A: Yes.
+Champlain College is accredited by the Vermont State Board of Education and by the New England Association of Schools and Colleges (NEASC).
+To learn more about NEASC, go to www.neasc.org.

 Q: How can I find out more?

-A: Please contact Graduate Admissions representative Marissa George, Marissa.email@example.com or 866-282-7259 with any questions you may have.
+A: Please contact Champlain’s Graduate Admissions office at email@example.com or (866) 282-7259 with any questions you may have.